 An LLC with at least two members is classified as a partnership for federal income tax purposes, unless it affirmatively elects to be treated as a corporation.
-The U.S. federal income tax implications of foreign investors investing in partnerships is discussed above (in "General or Limited Partnership").
+A brief overview of thehe U.S. federal income tax implications of foreign investors investing in partnerships is discussed above (in "General or Limited Partnership").
 An LLC with only one member is treated as a disregarded entity and the LLC's income, gains, losses, credits, and deductions are reported on the owner's income tax return, unless it elects to be treated as a corporation.

+The check-the-box regulations treat a domestic U.S. LLC with more than one member as a partnership for tax purposes.
 For LLCs treated as partnerships for U.S. federal income tax purposes, a foreign investor must pay tax on its share of the ECI generated by the LLC, regardless of whether the member has actually received a cash distribution from the LLC.
-Many foreign investors in LLCs prefer the LLC to file an election with the IRS to be taxed as a corporation to avoid having to file income tax returns with the IRS and paying U.S. income tax on its share of ECI (as would be the case if the LLC were treated as a partnership or a disregarded entity for U.S. federal income tax purposes).
-Alternatively, many foreign investors opt to invest in a corporation to avoid having to file income tax returns with the IRS and paying U.S. income tax.
+The members of the LLC may override the default classification of the LLC by filing a check-the-box election on IRS Form 8832 (Entity Classification Election) with the IRS.
+Many foreign investors in LLCs will require the LLC to file a check-the-box election on IRS Form 8832 (Entity Classification Election) and thus override the default classification of the LLC "closed", foreign investors can avoid having to file income tax returns with the IRS and paying U.S. income tax on its share of ECI (as would be the case if the LLC were treated as a partnership or a disregarded entity for U.S. federal income tax purposes).
+Alternatively, many foreign investors opt to invest in a corporation (either a corporation organized in the United States or under the laws of the United States or any state thereof or a foreign entity that extends limited liability protection to every member) to avoid having to file income tax returns with the IRS and paying U.S. income tax.